Morolake Akinosun

-Morolake Akinosun (born May 17, 1994) is a Nigerian-born American track runner who competed at the 2016 Summer Olympics in Rio de Janeiro.
-She won a team gold medal at the 2015 Pan-American Games in Toronto in the 4 x 100-meter relay.
+Morolake Akinosun (born May 17, 1994) is a Nigerian-born American former track runner who competed at the 2016 Summer Olympics in Rio de Janeiro.
+She won a team gold medal at the 2015 Pan-American Games in Toronto in the 4 × 100-meter relay.
 She is only the second woman ever to score in four events at an NCAA Outdoor Championships in consecutive seasons.
-She is a four time NCAA 4 x 100 champion.
-Akinosun won a gold medal at the 2013 USA Junior Championships, in the 100m (11.64).
+She is a four time NCAA 4 × 100 champion.
+Akinosun won a gold medal at the 2013 USA Junior Championships, in the 100 m (11.64).

 Rio 2016 Summer Olympics

 Akinosun was part of the gold medal winning 100-meter relay team, with Tianna Bartoletta, Allyson Felix, and English Gardner.
 She was replaced for the final by Tori Bowie after having run in two qualifying races.

 NCAA

 Morolake Akinosun is a Texas Longhorns track and field alum and won 13 Big 12 Conference titles.
 Morolake Akinosun is a 13-time USTFCCCA NCAA Division I First-Team All-American (11 at Texas; 2 at Illinois) and 9-time USTFCCCA Second-Team All-American (5 at Texas; 4 at Illinois).

 Morolake Akinosun as an Illinois Fighting Illini freshman won a Big Ten Conference in 60 meters in 2013.